 Topics on IRFCA cover just about anything and everything having to do with trains in India!
 Many members are interested in current passenger services, routes, timetables, etc. Others are more interested in technical details of railway operations, motive power, rolling stock, etc. Yet others are interested in historical aspects of trains in India and the subcontinent.
 We also get travelogues and descriptions of railfanning trips made by members.
 Occasionally we also discuss railways in neighbouring countries or elsewhere in the world.
 Discussions are in the English language.

-Members of IRFCA are also engaged in documenting railways in India photographically and otherwise (see the main page and the links there to the photo gallery, members' web pages, documents on IR, etc.).
+Members of IRFCA are also engaged in documenting railways in India photographically and otherwise.
+See the main page and the links there to the photo gallery, documents on IR, etc.

-Some members are also engaged in preservation and heritage awareness-building activities, and other activities related to IR, although those are not officially within the scope of the IRFCA mailing list.
+Some members are also engaged in preservation and heritage awareness-building activities, and other activities related to IR, although those are not officially within the scope of the IRFCA forum or mailing list.

 IRFCA is not a web site intended for children.
 Meaningful participation in the discussions requires some maturity and experience as well as knowledge of technical details, history, economics, etc., far above children's levels.
 Also note that occasionally topics unsuitable for children may be discussed; we do not censor or filter discussions with a view to what is or is not suitable for young people.

 For instructions on joining the forum, see below.
 There are no dues or contributions required or requested for participation in the IRFCA forum, and there are no obligations or duties either, other than adherence to the group guidelines.
 You're welcome to join and just listen in on the conversations, although active participation in the discussions is encouraged.

 This web site (irfca.org) was created to be a platform for sharing information - documents, articles, data, images, etc. - amongst IRFCA members and the broader railfanning community with a focus on the railways of India.